Second Avenue Subway: 1990s plans

 Due in part to strong public support, the MTA Board committed in April 2000 to building a full-length subway line along the East Side, from East Harlem to Lower Manhattan.
 In May 2000, the MTA Capital Program Review Board approved the MTA's 2000–2004 Capital Program, which allocated $1.05 billion for the construction of the Second Avenue Subway.
-The next year, a contract for subway design was awarded to DMJM Harris/Arup Joint Venture.
-A new draft statement proposed the full-length line from 125th to 14th Streets.
-South of 14th Street, the line could either travel under Chrystie Street, St. James Place and Water Street to a terminal in Lower Manhattan, or link to the existing Nassau Street Loop tracks J1 and J2 at Kenmare Street to provide access to Lower Manhattan.
-The Water Street option was the one eventually chosen.
+The next year, a contract for subway design was awarded to a DMJM Harris / Arup joint venture.
+A new draft statement proposed the full-length line from 125th to 14th Streets; in Lower Manhattan; it was decided to build the line under Water Street.